 Computers are everywhere.
-We have them in our cars, in our phones and in our homes.
-Frequently, we work from home on our laptops, tablets or towers.
-Perhaps it is this universality that makes people tend to forget that cyber security is critical whether you are working remotely or on-site.
+We have them in our cars, on our phones, and in our homes.
+Frequently, we work from home on our laptops, tablets, or towers.
+Perhaps it is this universality that makes people tend to forget that cybersecurity is critical whether you are working remotely or on-site.
 In fact, a Houston managed IT services company will tell you that network security is essential, no matter where you are working.
-Just because you are miles away or in the office does not mean that you can relax cyber security.
+Just because you are miles away or in the office does not mean that you can relax cybersecurity.
+You can learn more about how cybersecurity is a must-have in the prevention of fraud online, especially for businesses that are consistently online.

 All employees need to be schooled in the safest methods to prevent hackers and others from accessing your company’s computer system.
 In Houston, network security requires diligence, an established cyber security policy and a constant remembrance that anything you do can leave tracks that can be followed all the way home.